Shunk Gulley Oyster Bar: So close you can taste it

 Raw oyster bar near me

-By Marketing 06 May, 2024
+By Marketing May 6, 2024

 At Shunk Gulley Oyster Bar, we pride ourselves on bringing the freshest seafood straight from the Gulf to your plate.
 Our commitment to quality means we go straight to the source to ensure that every bite you take is an experience worth savoring.
 Recently, George had the pleasure of visiting Waterstreet Seafood in Apalachicola, where our prized oysters from Rattlesnake Cove originate.
 Nestled along the pristine shores of Apalachicola Bay, Waterstreet Seafood is renowned for its dedication to providing the finest seafood to restaurants like ours.